craigraphics/Frontend-core-concepts/Package-management/NPM-modules.md

 2. **Accessibility**: Local modules need to be `required` in the project's code, while global modules are usually command-line utilities and not meant to be `required` in a project.
 3. **Versioning**: Local modules allow for different projects to use different versions of the same module, thereby avoiding potential conflicts.
 Global modules do not offer this flexibility.
 4. **Storage**: Local modules are stored in a project's `node_modules` directory, whereas global modules are stored in a global directory that depends on your operating system and Node.js setup.

-I hope this clarifies your understanding of NPM modules and the differences between local and global installations.
-Would you like to know more about any specific aspect?